Learn about our Earth hand building Team

 Dawood Ibrahim Muwal, Abdul Razak Muwal & Liyakat Muwal

-Being a mason for decades in heritage conservation in Mumbai, Dawood ji later associated with Thannal from 2016.
-With him we revived the Thappi-Lohi Plaster after series of experiments on site like the underground grey water tank & lime tank.
+Being a mason for decades in heritage conservation in Mumbai, Dawood ji later associated with Thannal in 2016.
+With him, we revived the Thappi-Lohi Plaster after series of experiments on-site like the underground grey water tank & lime tank.
 His brothers, Razak ji and Liyakat ji have co-ordinated the Revival Workshop in Thappi-Lohi Plaster in Sardarshahar, Rajasthan.
 They look forward to bring back the dying craftsmanship back into practice, by training more people.

 Munuswamy Anna, Arunasalam Anna & Taniasalam Anna

-Three brothers from a farming family, they are active in our natural buildings from more than two years, in Earth-Bag home, Dervish Studio and Learning Center.
-They have also assisted numerous natural building workshops in the campus.
+Three brothers from a farming family, they are active in our natural buildings for more than two years, in Earth-Bag home, Dervish Studio and Learning Center.
+They have also assisted numerous natural building workshops on the campus.
 They are also part of many experiments done on-site with master masons.

 Seth Anna & Serena Akka

-Seth Anna have been with Thannal for many years now, handing various building activities and farming within campus.
+Seth Anna has been with Thannal for many years now, handling various building activities and farming within the campus.
 He is also an active farmer who is now trained in natural building techniques.
-He has also worked with master masons in our site.
+He has also worked with master masons on our site.

-Serena Akka assists with natural building workshops in the campus and preparing many natural building ingredients for various uses in home making.
+Serena Akka assists with natural building workshops on the campus and preparing many natural building ingredients for various uses in homemaking.

 A professional thatcher from a village in Tiruvannamalai.
 He started his carrier in thatching when he was very young.
 His hand has touched almost all the thatched roof of Thannal Homes.
 When he understood about the fading thatched shelters in south India, he started dedicating most of his time in Thannal and started experimenting with us in different types of thatch roof like Palm, Reeds, Coconut leaf etc in different dimensions